 Cumbia is a fusion of Afro-Caribbean rhythms born from the mixing of the Indigenous peoples of the northern coast and the Africans unwillingly relocated there.
 Cartagena was the primary slave port for all of South America, and cumbia is just one of the lasting legacies of the Africans who never chose to call Colombia their home, but whose influence shaped the Cartagena of today.
 It is a music of drums and whooping and chanting, accompanied by a dance created by slaves wearing shackles around their ankles.

 Like cumbia, champeta has deep African roots.
-It is a Colombian musical genre popularized in Cartagena and Barranquilla and in the nearby palenques, communities created by freed slaves.
+In Cartagena and Barranquilla and in the nearby palenques, communities of freed slaves created this musical genre.
 Watch a traditional cumbia or champeta performance and you can’t help but feel the soul of Africa and the influence of the millions of lives lost to slavery in Cartagena and the rest of the Americas.

 For most gringos, Salsa is one of the most recognizable Colombian musical genres.
 But Colombian salsa is quite different from the Cuban and Puerto Rican salsas that preceded it.
-Salsa is a music that cannot simply be listened to – it must be danced to!
+Salsa must be danced to, it is not a music that can simply be listened to!
 You’ll hear famous Colombian salsa artist Joe Arroyo played all over Colombia and see his image in murals and street art throughout Colombia, especially in his hometown of Cartagena.

 Reggaeton is the most popular music among the younger crowd in Colombia, and it’s what you’ll likely be listening to at every hostel you stay in.
 We fell in love with reggaeton during our travels, and it isn’t hard to catch us singing along (poorly) to Shakira, Carlos Vives, or Bomba Estéreo, three of our favorite Colombian artists.